Advances in Archaeological Practice: History

-A unique feature of this journal is the freely accessible 'digital media reviews' section.
+A unique feature of this journal is the 'digital reviews' section.
 These articles are a 1500-2000 word critical evaluation of one (or a series of) digital application(s) developed for archaeology and heritage audiences.
 Previous articles in this section have reviewed heritage/archaeology online exhibitions, video games, digital archives, podcasts, chatbots, news programmes, Sketchfab, Instagram, Facebook, crowdsourcing sites, and more generally on VR and AR applications, and online public courses (e.g. MOOCs).

-Editorial board

-The editorial advisory board of Advances in Archaeological Practice has 21 members from around the world, including a mix of academic, consulting and government archaeologists.
+In September of 2024, Advances in Archaeological Practice introduced Ben Marwick as the inaugural Associate Editor of Reproducibility.
+The purpose of this editorial role is to ' validate and publicly celebrate authors’ efforts to share high-quality, useful research to benefit the community long into the future' The Associate Editor for Reproducibility is tasked with recreating any data analysis or visualizations produced using R, Python, or similar open-source programming.
+When analyses or visualizations are possible to reproduce, articles feature a Reproducibility Statement and a Digital Badge.
+If the code does not work, authors and the Associate Editor work together to fix the code, or the Reproducibility Statement will note the issue.
+The process of reproducing results is not required of authors to Advances; this process was initiated to incentivize and highlight transparent, reliable research and therefore authors may opt in or out.